jqnatividad/qsv/README.md

 The `to` command produces produces `.xlsx`, [Parquet](https://parquet.apache.org) & [Data Package](https://datahub.io/docs/data-packages/tabular) files, and populates [PostgreSQL](https://www.postgresql.org) and [SQLite](https://www.sqlite.org/index.html) databases.

-Finally, qsv supports the streaming Snappy compression format for CSV/TSV files with the `.sz` file extension (except the `index`, `sniff`, `extdedup` & `extsort` commands).
+Finally, qsv supports the [streaming Snappy frame compression format](https://github.com/google/snappy/blob/main/framing_format.txt) for CSV/TSV files with the ".sz" file extension (except the `index`, `sniff`, `extdedup` & `extsort` commands).
-If the input file has an extended CSV/TSV `.sz` extension (e.g nyc311.csv.sz/nyc311.tsv.sz/nyc311.tab.sz), qsv will automatically do streaming decompression as it reads it.
+If the input file has an extended CSV/TSV ".sz" extension (e.g nyc311.csv.sz/nyc311.tsv.sz/nyc311.tab.sz), qsv will automatically do streaming decompression as it reads it.

-Similarly, if the `--output` file has an extended CSV/TSV `.sz` extension, qsv will automatically do streaming compression as it writes it.
+Similarly, if the `--output` file has an extended CSV/TSV ".sz" extension, qsv will automatically do streaming compression as it writes it.

 Note however that snappy compressed files cannot be indexed, so index-accelerated commands like `stats` & `slice` will not be multi-threaded.
 Random access is also not supported.

 ## RFC 4180